The Game Tour: 1980

+1981

 On the Japanese leg of the tour, Vultan's Theme was added to the setlist on February 13, staying as part of the set until the end of the leg.

 Queen was encouraged to play in South America, after discovering that they were extremely popular.
 In Buenos Aires, Queen drew a crowd of 300,000—the largest single concert crowd in Argentine history As of 1982.
 In São Paulo, Brazil, the attendance was 131,000 and 120,000 on two consecutive nights.
 All three Buenos Aires shows were filmed and broadcast, however, only the second night has its footage completely available.
-A fragment of the first night's footage and a screenshot of the third night's are all that are known to exist.
+A fragment of both the first and third night's are all that are known to exist.
 The first São Paulo show was also broadcast and is widely available, however, the second night only circulates via a low quality broadcast, and a poor-quality bootleg.

 This was the only tour that Queen played in Venezuela, where they were due to play 5 shows in its capital city, Caracas.
 However, after their third performance on 27 September, the Venezuelan government declared an 8-day period of National Mourning due to the passing of one of Venezuela's former president.
 The remaining two concerts were cancelled and all tickets were refunded to more than 50,000 fans.
 The third night was filmed and was eventually leaked.

-Queen were due to play two nights in Monterrey and Guadalajara each, however, due to subpart treatment of the crew by locals during the first night in Monterrey, Queen cancelled the remaining three shows.
+Queen were due to play two nights in Monterrey and Guadalajara each, however, due to subpar treatment of the crew by locals during the first night in Monterrey, Queen cancelled the remaining three shows.
 Two nights in Puebla were quickly set up as replacements, where the band faced unruly crowds that often threw shoes at the band.